 This section is for Windows computers only.
 If you are using a Mac computer, your browser is already configured properly.
 However, you must ensure that your computer's TCP/IP settings are configured properly.
-See Macintosh TCP/IP Settings on page 66 for instructions on how to do this.
+See Macintosh TCP/IP Settings on page 93 for instructions on how to do this.

-When using a Windows computer, the software that you use to make an Internet connection must be set for a network connection, not a dial-up connection.
-This configuration should have been done automatically when you installed the software.
+When using a Windows computer, the software that you use to make an Internet connection must be set for a network connection.
+In this configuration should have been done automatically when you installed the software.

 If you find that you need to configure your Web browser, this section includes instructions for recent versions of two popular Web browsers: Internet Explorer Version 5.0 (or later) and Mozilla Firefox 3.x.
-The configuration is done on the same computer on which you installed the X6 software.
+The configuration is done on the same computer on which you installed the X7N software.